Prisha22/FALCON/README.md

 Framework for Airfoil CFD and anaLysis OptimizatioN Tool for PARSEC and CST parameterization with Xfoil and SU2 analysis

-Applications to be installed:
+Features:
+-> User-friendly GUI enables airfoil to be chosen from a simple drop down list for analysis -> Airfoil paramterization using CST and PARSEC of any chosen airfoil and gives the respective paramters -> XFOIL analysis embedded in GUI for simulation over a range of angle of attack -> Automated meshing of airfoil using GMSH
+-> CFD analysis of airfoil in SU2 over a range of angle of attack with automated post-processing plots -> Integrates SU2 with validated, automated solver settings chosen on the basis of the given initial conditions.
+-> Real-time residual monitoring

+Instructions for installation:
+Pre-requisites:
-SU2: Download Window's version at https://su2code.github.io/download.html.
+-> SU2: Download Window's version at https://su2code.github.io/download.html.
 Add the address of the folder containing the executables (bin folder) to the system's PATH variable (Variable Name: SU2_CFD).

-Microsoft MPI: Install msmpisetup.exe at https://www.microsoft.com/en-us/download/details.aspx?id=100593 .
+-> Microsoft MPI: Install msmpisetup.exe at https://www.microsoft.com/en-us/download/details.aspx?id=100593 .
 Verify that the path of the executable is stored in the system's PATH (Variable Name: mpiexec).

-XFoil: Download Windows version at https://web.mit.edu/drela/Public/web/xfoil/
+-> XFoil: Download Windows version at https://web.mit.edu/drela/Public/web/xfoil/

-Python: Can be installed at https://www.python.org/downloads/
+-> Python: Can be installed at https://www.python.org/downloads/

-Python packages in requirements.txt can be installed in terminal using: python -m pip install -r requirements.txt

-Run main.py for using the tool.
+Python packages in requirements.txt can be installed in terminal using: python -m pip install -r requirements.txt Run main.py for using the tool.

-Functions:

-read_airfoil_coordinates: Parses through airfoil data file and outputs x,y coordinates as a numpy array

-parsec: parameterizes the airfoil using PARSEC method

-cst: parameterizes the airfoil using CST method

-interpolate: Interpolates the chosen airfoil to achieve the number of coordinates as desired by the user and writes the interpolated data in a file - 'output.dat'

-xfoil1: runs xfoil for analysis of output.dat at multiple angle of attack using pyxfoil package.
-Generate lift, drag plots along with pressure coefficient plot

-meshing: Generates a structured C-mesh around output.dat using gmsh

-hybrid: Generates a hybrid C-mesh around output.dat using gmsh

-su2-analyzer: Has a default incompressible setting and allows user to change solver settings.
-Analyzes output.dat at multiple angle of attack and displays real-time residual data using generated 'history.csv' file.
-Also, saves lift, drag data.

-main: Wraps all the above functions.

-base.cfg: SU2 configuration file with default incompressible settings